A conservative approach to combatting varicose veins

 What Are The Results?

 Compression stockings do not treat the underlying condition.
-Using supportive stockings are intended to control symptoms, rather than cure the disease.
-Compression stockings can help to alleviate swelling and pain caused by varicose veins.
+Supportive stockings are intended to control symptoms, rather than cure the disease.
+Compression stockings can help to alleviate swelling, the pain and the discomfort caused by varicose veins.